ener1-s3c/bmap_checker/README.md

 ## How to use this script
 - Edit script & input your api key on line 4
 - python3 bmap.py
-- If it works, it will return disneyland detail :
+- If Api Key valid, it will return address detail :

   ![image](https://github.com/ener1-s3c/bmap_checker/assets/29269177/08fccd95-bace-4a20-99ba-20924875f9cb)

+- If Api Key not valid, it will return response :

+{
+   "status": 200,
+   "message": "APP不存在，AK有误请检查再重试"
+}

 Credit Photo :
 - pio.pii